ubc-library-rc/gephi-palladio/content/05_Gephi_hands_on_activity.md

 This is how the network appears in Gephi.
 It doesn't look very useful (yet)...

-## A basic view of Gephi’s interface
+## Basic view of Gephi’s interface

 ![]({{site.baseurl}}//ba.png)